ABOUT ISABEL SADURNI

 She lives in Brooklyn, NY with her husband and Great Pyrenees shepherd.

-Raised by two Mid-western women, I learned early on which basic values were essential to getting by in life: be honest, be kind, be useful, be responsible, work hard, treat everybody with respect.
-When I think about the work that I've chosen to focus on.
-It's clear those values continue to guide me.
+Raised by two Mid-western women, I learned early in life which basic values were essential to getting by: namely be honest, be kind, be useful, be responsible, work hard, treat everyone with respect.
+When I think about the work that I've chosen, it's clear those values continue to guide me.
 I spent the first year of my life in the jungles of Mexico with a doctor-father and nurse mother who rode horseback into the mountains of Orizaba above their medical clinic to administer westernized medicines to the 'indios". of Citlaltépetl Veracruz.
-After my parents divorced, my mother and I moved to her birthplace, Cincinnati, OH where I began a close relationship with my grandmother who became a do-parent.
-My mother had the foresight to transplant us to the town of Mill Valley, CA ( I still thank her) near San Francisco, where the progressive ideals of the West Coast shaped my worldview and my extended family became the patchwork army working at the Mission Mental Health Clinic my mother directed for the City and County of San Francisco: Amanda, an African-American from Oakland, Jon, the first gay man I knew intimately (who also became a kind-of surrogate father to me) , Barbara, a hot headed Italian originally from New York and Rose, an immigrant from Cuba.
-All of these people were and are still people I consider family.
+After my parents divorced, my mother and I moved to her birthplace, Cincinnati, OH where I began a close relationship with my grandmother who essentially co-parented me in what became our inter-generational matriarchal family unit.
+When I was 8 years old, my mother's desire to interact in a more diverse progressive environment took us to the town of Mill Valley, CA near San Francisco, where the ideals of an area known for innovation, leadership and diversity shaped my worldview.
+My extended family quickly became the patchwork army working at the Mission Mental Health Clinic where my mother served for a time as Director.
+This extended family was: Amanda, a hearty, soulful African-American woman from Oakland, Jon, the first gay man I knew intimately (who also became a kind-of surrogate father to me) , Barbara, a hot headed Italian originally from New York and Rose, an immigrant forced from her family home in Cuba.
+Of those still surviving, I remain close with all of these people and still consider them my family.
+I'm convinced my devotion to storytelling was cultivated in a circle of healthcare professionals by a sense of narrative as medicine.
 From this environment, I chose to study philosophy as an undergraduate at U.C.
-Berkeley and then earned a secondary degree in FIlm at Stanford University.
-I'm convinced my devotion to storytelling was inspired by this diverse community of San Francisco which later, as I inscribed myself deeper into the theater scene, introduced me to my early mentors: playwright, Maria Irene Fornes and performance artist, writer and actor, Anna Deveare Smith, filmmakers John Korty, Connie Field, producer Tom Luddy and playwright, author and actor Sam Shepherd.
-I'm currently developing projects with people devoted to ambitious, forward-thinking, artful filmmaking -- If you consider yourself one of those people and have a project with legs-- it me up-- I'd love to hear form you!
+Berkeley and then earned a secondary degree in Film at Stanford University.
+Later, I worked with early mentors: playwright, Maria Irene Fornes and performance artist, writer and actor, Anna Deveare Smith, filmmakers John Korty, Connie Field, producer and co-founder of the Telluride Film Festival Tom Luddy and playwright, author and actor Sam Shepherd.
+I'm currently developing projects with people devoted to ambitious, forward-thinking, artful filmmaking -- If you consider yourself one of those people and have a project with funding in place -- hit me up-- I'd love to hear form you!